22dylan/LandMarket-HazardConsequence/_sources/Details.md

 | Required | Boolean indicating whether the change is required.
 Boolean values represented as True/False |

 #### PopulationGrowth.csv
 Input file describing deterministic population projections.
-These are provided for both full time residents and visitors
+These are provided for both full time residents and visitors.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/PopulationGrowth.csv).
 | Variable | Description |
 | --- | --- |
 | Tick | Time step in model.
 Starts at 0; must be in 5-year increments |